 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of electrolyte freezer-pops:

 Electrolyte freezer-pops may be stored frozen or at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep electrolyte freezer-pops out of the reach of children and away from pets.

 - If you have any questions about electrolyte freezer-pops, please talk with your doctor, pharmacist, or other health care provider.

-- Electrolyte freezer-pops is to be used only by the patient for whom it is prescribed.
+- Electrolyte freezer-pops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 - Check with your pharmacist about how to dispose of unused medicine.